JuliaLavagnini/Purchasing-Information-and-Receipts-for-Lovely-Loveseats/README.md

-# CodeCademy Python first project
+# CodeCademy Python First Project

 I created a fictional furniture store called Lovely Loveseats for Neat Suites on Fleet Street.
 With my newfound knowledge of Python programming, I build a system to help speed up the process of creating receipts for the customers.